Fantastic Voyage: Other adaptations

+A parody of the film, titled "Fantastecch Voyage", was published in Mad magazine.
+It was illustrated by Mort Drucker and written by Larry Siegel in issue #110, April 1967.
+The advertising-business-themed spoof has the crew – from L.S./M.F.T.
+(Laboratory Sector for Making Folks Tiny) – sent to inject decongestant into a severely stuffed-up nose.

 The film was adapted into a video game for Atari 2600 in 1982 by Fox Video Games.

 Fantastic Voyage II: Destination Brain (1987) was written by Isaac Asimov as an attempt to develop and present his own story apart from the 1966 screenplay.
 This novel is not a sequel to the original, but instead is a separate story taking place in the Soviet Union with an entirely different set of characters.

 Fantastic Voyage: Microcosm is a third interpretation, written by Kevin J. Anderson, published in 2001.
 This version has the crew of the Proteus explore the body of a dead alien that crash-lands on earth, and updates the story with such modern concepts as nanotechnology (replacing killer white cells).